Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Besides, Julian Goldie of Goldie Agency PTE rightly points out: “if you’re trying to improve your search results, ‘publishing and praying’ that your content will rank doesn’t work anymore.”

 “So, you’ll need to put in extra effort and experiment with different techniques to build quality links for your landing pages.
-Start by using a tool that allows you to find your competitors’ top-performing landing pages and analyze their backlinks.
+Start by using an SEO reporting tool that allows you to find your competitors’ top-performing landing pages and analyze their backlinks.
 This will give you a bunch of prospects and ideas.”

 Dan Lacey of SEO Consultant in Tauranga shares, “provide case studies for products and services you like to get a backlink to one or more of your key pages.
 Make a list of all of the products and services you use for your business, visit each website and see if they have testimonials or case studies listed anywhere and if they do, check if they add a link to that person’s website.